 At Bull’s Eye, Schulman was also an executive producer on Lifetime's drama series “Angela’s Eyes.”

 Schulman has served as producer on numerous additional projects throughout her vast career, including “Godsend,” starring Robert De Niro and Edward Burn’s “Sidewalks of New York” as well as associate producing “Tears of the Sun” starring Bruce Willis, “Isn’t She Great?” starring Bette Midler and “Striptease” starring Demi Moore.

 From 1998 to 2000, Schulman served as President of Michael Ovitz’s Artists Production Group, where she supervised over fifty projects, including developing and securing financing for Martin Scorsese’s epic drama “Gangs of New York”.
 She also served as head of production for a joint venture formed between APG and media giant Studio Canal.

-Other positions Schulman has held throughout her career include Production and Acquisitions Executive at Sovereign Pictures, where she served as an executive on a slate of films that included “My Left Foot” and “Reversal of Fortune;” Vice President of Production and Acquisitions at the Samuel Goldwyn Company, where she was the executive on films such as “Much Ado About Nothing” and “The Madness of King George;” Senior Vice President of Production at Savoy Pictures; and as President of Lobell-Bergman Productions at Universal Pictures.
+Other positions Schulman has held throughout her career include VP of Production and Acquisitions at Sovereign Pictures, where she served as an executive on a slate of films that included “My Left Foot” and “Reversal of Fortune;” Vice President of Production and Acquisitions at the Samuel Goldwyn Company, where she was the executive on films such as “Much Ado About Nothing” and “The Madness of King George;” Senior Vice President of Production at Savoy Pictures; and President of Lobell-Bergman Productions at Universal Pictures.